-To form a path around a block $f$, we first consider the blocks in its \textit{restricted cone above}, $CA(f)$.
+\ignore{ \textbf{Path Formation} To form a path around a block $f$, we first consider the blocks in its \textit{restricted cone above}, $CA(f)$.
 These are the predecessors of $f$ that belong to the same bench as $f$.
 Both $f$, and $CA(f)$, are added to $p(f)$.
 We then consider the blocks in its \textit{restricted cone below}, $CB(f)$, which are also added to $p(f)$.
-To expand this path, we randomly select a block $b$ in $CA(f)$ according to their values, as per Section \ref{sec:PB_Selection}.
+To expand this path, we randomly select a block $b$ in $CA(f)$ according to their values (see \textit{Block Selection}).
 Block $b$ and $CA(b)$ are added to $p(f)$.
 At the same time, we select a block $b'$ in $CB(f)$, adding both $b'$ and $CB(b')$ to $p(f)$.
 We continue this process of expanding our path upwards, and downwards, until the cones above and below our selected blocks are both empty, or we have reached the maximum neighbourhood size, $\bar{N}$.
 Figure \ref{fig:PathExample} visually depicts the formation of a path-based neighbourhood.